How does a juvenile keep a clean record?

 How to Keep a Juvenile’s Criminal Record Clean

 The Juvenile Criminal Court’s ultimate goal is to punish offenders while limiting the effect on the offender’s future, if possible.
-A child is considered a juvenile for most criminal matters until they are 18 years old.
+A child is a juvenile for most criminal matters until they are 18 years old.
 Juvenile crimes can be identical to adult crimes in what they are and how they are committed.
 The punishment is often different.
 It is a common misunderstanding that juvenile convictions do not follow a person into their adult life.
 Juvenile adjudications appear as criminal convictions for criminal record checks and prior convictions if there is a subsequent adult charge.
 The juvenile’s defense lawyer’s job is to find a way to make sure their client keeps a clean record.

 The Consent Calendar and How it Works